kmehltretter82/frama-c-linux/README.md

 The primary subsystem priority is **ARM64 KVM**.
 Its first exact-Kbuild corpus spans 12 host, VGIC, and nVHE translation units.
 A focused cast-decay fix moves that corpus from 3/12 to 12/12 typed.
-The next work expands KVM coverage and adds architecture-boundary models, bounded semantic scenarios, and historical bug replays.
+The v2 corpus adds all six hyp sources that Kbuild compiles in both VHE and nVHE contexts.
+The runner selects each exact command and isolates it in a one-entry compilation database; all 24 target analyses across 18 distinct source files reach a typed AST.
+The next work expands across the remaining KVM files and adds architecture-boundary models, bounded semantic scenarios, and historical bug replays.

 ## Linux kernel checks